Chinampa: History

+Construction

+According to Antonio Vera through the UH Hilo website, within the framework of chinampas, there were two versions, inland and irrigated chinampas.
+Islands are created on banks, while irrigation is built on water.
+Through steps, the structure of chinampas is to create and isolate shallow land by the bank and surround said area with stakes of a common wetland tree [ahuejote].
+The urbanization of Mexico led to this tradition being lost, and new challenges are created within the urbanization of Mexico.

 Modern chinampas

 As of 1998, chinampas are still present in San Gregorio, a small town east of Xochimilco, in addition to San Luis, Tlahuac, and Mixquic.
-Although many of these floating gardens were constructed and thoroughly tended to from the Postclassic Period through the Spanish conquest, many of these plots of land still exist and are in active use.
+Although many of these gardens were constructed and thoroughly tended to from the Postclassic Period through the Spanish conquest, many of these plots of land still exist and are in active use.

 Many of these chinampas have been allowed by present-day farmers to become overgrown.
 Some choose to use canoes to farm, but many are becoming increasingly dependent on wheelbarrows and bicycles for transportation.
 Other fields, such as some located in San Gregorio and San Luis areas, have been deliberately filled up.
-As the canals dry up, several of the fields are naturally joined together.
+As the canals dry up, several of the fields are naturally joined.
 Although not used for their original purpose, they are commonly used for cattle feed.